itenium-be/blog-posts/design/2019-06-19-datestart-and-dateend.md

 getting duplicated by different programmers or even for different UserStories.

 Some of these helper methods would be much better off being members of a `ValueObject` instead.
-We get better IDE dicoverability and rather than having to pass some or all properties of an entity into an algorithm, we invoke a well-named method on the ValueObject in true [TellDontAsk](https://pragprog.com/articles/tell-dont-ask) style.
+We get better IDE discoverability and rather than having to pass some or all properties of an entity into an algorithm, we invoke a well-named method on the ValueObject in true [TellDontAsk](https://pragprog.com/articles/tell-dont-ask) style.

 And isn't that what Object Oriented Design is all about? 😇